Sofia University (Sofia, Bulgaria)

 Research highlights

-In some of the analyses we study modifications of inverted field interferometers/autocorrelators for measuring the magnitudes and signs of the topological charges of optical vortices, for measuring/eliminating pulses front tilt of femtosecond pulses, and for generating long-range femtosecond Gauss-Bessel beams.
+In some of the analyses we study modifications of inverted field interferometers/autocorrelators for measuring the magnitudes and signs of the topological charges of optical vortices, for measuring/eliminating pulse front tilt of femtosecond pulses, for generating long-range quasi-non-diffracting femtosecond Gauss-Bessel beams, and for sculpting laser beams in the focal planes of lenses.

-Recently, a realignment-free switching between interferometric and intensity autocorrelation is demonstrated by using a vortex phase plate.
+Realignment-free switching between interferometric and intensity autocorrelation is demonstrated by using a vortex phase plate.
 Optical schemes for controllable beam splitting of laser beams in ordered arrays of focal peaks by large lattices of optical vortices are developed.
+Coherent recombination of such arrays of sub-beams is demonstrated.

 Expertise